SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ```

 The following restrictions are applied to Container Type in the Trial status:
-•	Up to five active Container instances of the Container Type can be created.
+1. Up to five active Container instances of the Container Type can be created.
-•	Each Container instance has up to 1GB of storage space.
+2. Each Container instance has up to 1GB of storage space.
-•	The Container Type expires after 30 days and access to any existing Container instances of that type will be removed.
+3. The Container Type expires after 30 days and access to any existing Container instances of that type will be removed.
-•	Developer must delete all Container instances of an existing Container Type in Trial status to create a new Container Type for trial.
+4. eveloper must delete all Container instances of an existing Container Type in Trial status to create a new Container Type for trial.
-•	The Container Type is restricted to work in the developer tenant.
+5. The Container Type is restricted to work in the developer tenant.
 It cannot be deployed in other consuming tenants.

 ## Standard Container Type